microsoft/FluidFramework/packages/framework/client-logger/external-telemetry/README.md

 Telemetry events relating directly to Fluid Containers.

-1. `ContainerConnectedTelemetry` - Description coming soon
+1. `ContainerConnectedTelemetry`
-1. `ContainerDisconnectedTelemetry` - Description coming soon
+1. `ContainerDisconnectedTelemetry`
-1. `ContainerClosedTelemetry` - Description coming soon
+1. `ContainerClosedTelemetry`
-1. `ContainerAttachingTelemetry` - Description coming soon
+1. `ContainerAttachingTelemetry`
-1. `ContainerAttachedTelemetry` - Description coming soon
+1. `ContainerAttachedTelemetry`

 # Internal Design

 This section is relevant for people looking to create their own custom logic for production and consumption of telemetry for their Fluid Framework application.
-It details information about the internal package setup to help people get a better understanding of how to get started customizing themselves.
-At this time internal types and classes are not exported for users.
+It details information about the internal package setup to help people get a better understanding of how to get started customizing themselves. **At this time internal types and classes are not exported for users.**

 The telemetry is produced from internal Fluid system events, such as [`IContainerEvents`](../../../common/container-definitions/src/loader.ts).
 These events are subscribed to and when they if/when they fire, additional information is added and a strongly typed telemetry event is produced.